 English hawthorn, also called common, oneseed or single-seed hawthorn, is an introduced tree that has naturalized in the Pacific Northwest.
 This small tree spreads readily by seed into woodlands and open fields, often creating a dense, thorny thicket.
 Its abundant red berries are attractive to birds and other animals, which help spread this tree far beyond where it is planted.

-In King County, Washington, common hawthorn is classified as a Weed of Concern and its control is recommended in natural areas that are being restored to native vegetation and in protected forest lands and wilderness areas.
-Common hawthorn can also be a nuisance species in pastures and wildlife grazing areas and its removal from those areas is also recommended.
-Common hawthorn is not on the Washington State Noxious Weed List and there is no restriction on its sale or use in landscaping.
+In King County, Washington, English hawthorn is classified as a Non-Regulated Noxious Weed and its control is recommended in natural areas that are being restored to native vegetation and in protected forest lands and wilderness areas.
+English hawthorn can also be a nuisance species in pastures and wildlife grazing areas and its removal from those areas is also recommended.
+This species is not on the Washington quarantine list and there is no restriction on its sale or use in landscaping.

 Identification (see below for more photos)